Tzigger/playwright_security/docs/DEVELOPER-GUIDE.md

-# Developer Guide: Using Playwright Security Framework
+# Kinetic Developer Guide

-> Complete guide for integrating Playwright Security Framework into your projects
+> Complete guide for integrating Kinetic Security Scanner into your projects

 ## Table of Contents